Delzing/Sql_BLINKIT_GrocerySales_Project/README.md

 # Sql_BLINKIT_GrocerySales_Project
 Welcome to the BlinkIT Grocery Sales Project repository.
-Analysing a Dairy Farm Datasets with the use of Sql Server.
+Analysing a Dairy Farm Datasets with the use of SQL Server.

 The purpose of the project is to conduct a comprehensive analysis of a dairy farm sales performance, customer satisfaction, and inventory distribution to identify key insights and opportunities